 - Photos of your family.
 Since not everyone who comes to your door is a friend, displaying photos of your kids or advertising that you’re a single mom can create safety issues.
 Move those to a less public area of your home.

 - Anything bearing family names.
-For the same reason described above, you shouldn’t make it easy for random people knocking on your door to figure out your last name or the names of any of your kids.
+For the same reason described above, don’t make it easy for random people knocking on your door to figure out your last name or the names of any of your kids.

 Cleaning your entryway, inside and out, should be a weekly task.
-This space is where much of the dirt in your home enters, so regular cleaning will go a long way to reducing how dirty the rest of your house gets.
+A lot of dirt gets tracked in through this room, so regular cleaning will help keep the rest of your home tidier, too.

 - Sweep the porch from top to bottom, including the ceiling and walls